TimSolfronk/Simple-Terrain-Generation/README.md

-This is a Unity project to test out differen terrain generation.
-Different kinds of generations will follow later.
+This is a Unity project to test out different terrain generation (currently only done with perlin noise).
+Other types of generations will follow later.